 Cost-per-click (CPC) is a fundamental metric in Google Ads, representing the amount you pay each time a user clicks on your ad.
 Google determines CPC based on a combination of factors, which include:

 This score measures the quality and relevance of your ad, keyword, and landing page.
-It ranges from 1 to 10, with 10 being the best score.
-Higher Quality Scores can lower your CPC because Google rewards relevant ads with cost benefits, while lower scores result in higher CPC rates.
-It’s vital to continually optimize your ads and landing pages.
-Engaging in blog website development can enhance your content strategy and improve your Quality Score by aligning more closely with user intent.
+It ranges from 1 to 10 and a full score is 10.
+A high Quality Score can even make your CPC drop because Google offers cost benefits to relevant ads while lower scores mean your CPC will be high.
+You must always optimize your ads and landing pages constantly.
+Such blog website development is likely to benefit your content strategy and improve Quality Score since you are much more likely to better match what users are looking for.

 Google Ads Pricing Basics